EVERSE-ResearchSoftware/RSQKit/pages/your_tasks/computational_workflows.md

 In practice, researchers often combine approaches along this spectrum: for instance, a workflow might chain together simple scripts within a WMS, with the entire process launched from an electronic research notebook.

+["A Terminology for Scientific Workflow Systems" paper][wms-terminology] provides an excellent overview of terminology to characterise WMSs based on workflow characteristics, composition, orchestration, data management, and metadata capture, and classifies 23 existing WMSs according to the proposed characteristics.

 ## Why should I use computational workflows?

 Using computational workflows offers several significant benefits for researchers dealing with complex or